About & Contact

 Your upcoming project…

 Got an idea bubbling in your head?
 A site that perhaps needs to be constructed?
 An app that you would like to build?
+Do you have to digitise data?
 I have formulated a handy worksheet (PDF) with some questions about you, your aspirations as a company, and how best to reflect that in your new website or web app.
 It helps me establish a clearer understanding of your needs.
 After all design is a communication art — it is vital to understand what needs to be communicated.

 For more information on the services I offer, my workflow, and what to expect when working with me, please download my workflow document (PDF), an extension of the work section on this page.
 To get in contact, just shoot me an email.